 Shipping & Delivery

-You can put the trays in a cooler bag with some ice packs and take them on your trip if you want to travel with what food you already have.
+You can put the trays in a cooler bag with some ice packs and take them on your trip if you want to travel with the food you already have.

 Major holidays or inclement weather can affect delivery.
 You can make adjustments to your delivery dates to prevent not getting the food on the usual day of the week in such cases.